alanbouo/vibex/extension/README.md

 2. Click "Collect Likes"
 3. The extension will scroll and collect all liked posts

+### Collecting All Your Replies

+1. Navigate to your X profile (x.com/yourusername)
+2. Click the Vibex floating button and select "💬 Collect All My Replies"
+3. The extension will automatically navigate to X's search page with your replies filter
+4. Click "💬 Collect All My Replies" on the search page
+5. The extension will scroll through all your historical replies and collect them

+**Note**: This collects ALL your replies across your entire X history, making it perfect for LLM fine-tuning with your authentic writing style.

 ### Using the AI Writer

 1. Click the Vibex button and select "AI Writer"
 2. Enter a topic you want to write about
 3. Select tone and style
-4. Optionally check "Match my writing style" to use your collected posts
+4. Optionally check "Match my writing style" to use your collected posts and replies for style training
 5. Click "Generate Post"
 6. Copy or insert the generated text